tshakalekholoane/bat/README.md

 This has only shown to work on ASUS laptops.
 For Dell systems, see [smbios-utils](https://github.com/dell/libsmbios), particularly the `smbios-battery-ctl` command, or install it using your package manager.
 For other manufacturers there is also [TLP](https://linrunner.de/tlp/).

+There have also been some [problems setting the charging threshold inside of a virtual machine](https://github.com/leveson/bat/issues/3#issuecomment-858581495).

 ## Installation

-Precompiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/leveson/bat/releases), the latest of which can be downloaded from [here](https://github.com/leveson/bat/releases/download/0.5/bat).
+Precompiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/leveson/bat/releases), the latest of which can be downloaded from [here](https://github.com/leveson/bat/releases/download/0.6/bat).

 After downloading the binary, give it permission to execute on your system by running the following command.
 For example, assuming the binary is located in the user's Downloads folder: